Pradnesh23/FinClosePilot/README.md

 ## 🎯 What Is This?

 FinClosePilot is a **multi-agent AI system** that automates the Indian enterprise financial close process — reconciliation, anomaly detection, regulatory compliance, and report generation — using a coordinated swarm of **12 specialised agents** orchestrated by **LangGraph**.
+Now featuring **Multi-User Manager-Employee workflows** and a comprehensive **14-tab audit dashboard**.

 <table>
 <tr>